Cecilia (Simon & Garfunkel song): Composition

 Simon has suggested that the "Cecilia" of the title refers to St. Cecilia, patron saint of music in the Catholic tradition, and thus the song might refer to the frustration of fleeting inspiration in songwriting, the vagaries of musical fame or in a wider sense the absurdity of pop culture.
 The song is generally interpreted as a lament over a capricious lover who causes both anguish and jubilation to the singer.
 St. Cecilia is mentioned in another Paul Simon song, "The Coast" (from his 1990 album The Rhythm of the Saints): "A family of musicians took shelter for the night in the little harbor church of St. Cecilia."

 Release and charts

 Simon & Garfunkel initially imagined "Cecilia" to be the first real single from Bridge over Troubled Water, following an early release of "The Boxer" in April 1969.
-Columbia Records chairman Clive Davis instead pressed the duo to instead issue the title track as the lead single.
+Columbia Records chairman Clive Davis pressed the duo to instead issue the title track as the lead single.

+Cash Box described "Cecilia" as a "mixture of rhythm-chant vigor and Caribbean-rock excitement."
+Record World called it a "Calypso type tune [that] will make [Simon & Garfunkel] more friends."
+Billboard said that "everything about it is absolutely perfect."